steveicarus/iverilog/vvp/README.txt

 the .var or .net statements after this array statement, that have the same "name" are collected, in order, as words.

+The syntax below is different, in that it creates an alias for an existing array.
+The dimensions and storage are taken from the .array at <src>.

+        <label> .array "name", <src> ;

 MEMORY STATEMENTS:

 Memories are arrays of words, each word a vvp_vector4_t vector of the